caltechlibrary/newt/newt-presentation.md

 - Good at describing structured data
 - Supports queries, views, functions, triggers, events, ...
-- Allows us to model our data once, in one place
+- Allows us to model our data once in one language

 > **Minimize the source Luke!**

 # My scale small experiment

 Let's compare three implementations of a bird sighting website

+- simple model
+- bird, place and date sighted

 # [birds 1](../demos/make-birds1.bash "this is a static website")